-Summer holiday 2022 8-12 years Platform arcade games Scratch games coding course
+Summer holiday 2022 8-12 years Platform arcade Scratch games coding course

-Code a platform game complete with action, dynamics, rewards and hazards.
+Your child will learn how to code an arcade game complete with action, enemies, and collectables at this fun and inspiring Summer holiday activity.
 Learn how to make a character climb, fall, jump and run across moving platforms, collect rewards and avoid hazards!
 This games programming course has been written for children who are either beginners or have some previous experience with Scratch.
 Students code the game then, progressing at their own speed, add their own ideas including music and sound FX.

 Activity options & fees